 Visits and extra activities are used to extend pupil understanding and develop enquiring minds, including investigating the local area (for example Year 3 canal visits when studying our local history).

 Headfield is bananas about Fairtrade!
-We have successfully achieved the 'Fairaware' Fairtrade Schools Award.
+We have successfully achieved the 'Fairactive' Fairtrade Schools Award.

 We assess the children’s work in geography by a number of methods, including making informal judgements through observation, discussion with pupils and marking written work.
 We use pupil self-assessment and peer assessment so the children know how well they are doing in geography and what they can do to get better.
 We report on pupils’ progress and attainment in Geography to parents annually.